cybercongress/cybercongress/site/content/post/game-of-links.md

 ![timeline](timeline.png)

 The takeoff donation round will start after the approval of the governance proposal of the takeoff donation start itself.
-It will last until 1 of 2 of the following events will happen:
+It will last until any of the following events will happen:

 - 146 days have passed since the beginning of the takeoff donation round
 - 300,000 ATOM tokens have been donated